Sam Gagner: Philadelphia Flyers/Columbus Blue Jackets

 On June 27, 2015, Gagner was traded to the Philadelphia Flyers along with a conditional third (2017) or fourth (2016) round draft pick in return for Nicklas Grossmann and the contract of Chris Pronger.
 Coyotes general manager Don Maloney explained the trade as being due to a belief in the organization that Gagner "couldn't play centre at the NHL level".

 On August 1, 2016, Gagner signed a one-year deal with the Columbus Blue Jackets.
-Following a resurgent season with the Blue Jackets where he set a career high in points with 50, Gagner signed a 3-year $9.45 million contract with the Vancouver Canucks.
+Following a resurgent season with the Blue Jackets where he set a career-high in points with 50, Gagner signed a 3-year $9.45 million contract with the Vancouver Canucks.

 Vancouver Canucks and return to Edmonton

 Prior to the 2018–19 season, after attending the Canucks training camp and pre-season Gagner was placed on waivers by the Canucks on October 1, 2018.
 He cleared waivers the next day, and was loaned in order to be closer to his family to the Toronto Marlies, affiliate of the Toronto Maple Leafs.
 Gagner scored 15 points in 15 games with the Marlies before he was recalled by the injury-struck Canucks on November 18, 2018.
 He registered 1 goal and 3 points in 7 games before Vancouver returned to health and he was returned to the Marlies on December 4, 2018.

 Through 43 games with the Marlies, Gagner was among the team's top scorers with 37 points.
-He was traded by the Canucks in a return to his original draft club, the Edmonton Oilers, in exchange for Ryan Spooner on February 16, 2019.
+He was traded by the Canucks in return to his original draft club, the Edmonton Oilers, in exchange for Ryan Spooner on February 16, 2019.
 During the 2019–20 season, Gagner recorded five goals and seven assists in 36 games for the Oilers.